Skip to main content

 Overriding

-Interceptor Overriding lets you change the behavior of an interceptor, by redeploying it with the same name, but under a different scope.
-This effectively overrides the effect of the interceptors with lower precedence.
+Interceptor overriding lets you change the behavior of an Interceptor by redeploying it with the same name but under a different scope.
+This will effectively override the lower precedence Interceptors.

-The order of precedence from highest (overrides all others) to lowest (most easily overridden) is:
+The order of precedence from highest (overrides all others) to lowest (easiest to override) is:

-In the two examples above, the interceptors have the same name but with 2 different scope.
-The first one is global, second one is targeting user sa-clickstream.
-They are not chained together, but instead the second one is overriding the first one. sa-clickstream will be allowed to create topics with 1 to 20 partitions while other service accounts will be limited to 1 to 6.
+In the two JSON examples above, both Interceptors have the same name (enforce-partition-limit) but two different scopes: the first one is global, the second one is targeting user sa-clickstream.
+These Interceptors aren't chained but the second one is overriding the first one.
+The sa-clickstream service account will be allowed to create topics with 1 to 20 partitions, while other service accounts will be limited to six.
+If these Interceptors had different names, they would be chained, so the first one would enforce the restriction to 6 partitions.

-• interceptor-C is deployed only for Alice.
-(Targeting)
+• interceptor-C is deployed only for Alice (scoping)

-• interceptor-D is deployed globally, but also deployed specifically for Bob (Overriding)
+• interceptor-D is deployed globally (scoping) but also deployed specifically for Bob (overriding)

-• The priorities are then considered for the final execution order Interceptor example
+• the priorities (01, 40, 45 and 50) are then considered for the final execution order (chaining) Interceptor example

-When you need Interceptors to apply conditionally, targeting by Service Account is the most straightforward way to go.
+When you need Interceptors to apply conditionally, targeting by Service Account is the most straightforward way.